 Since the body is the same, the watch still makes a strong impression with its gargantuan proportions.
-Measuring 48 millimeters in diameter and being almost 18 millimeters thick, the watch will certainly look great if you plan to wear it with camo, black tactical vest and a Glock in your holster.
+Measuring 48 millimeters in diameter and being almost 18 millimeters thick, the watch will certainly look great if you plan to wear it with camo, a black tactical turtleneck, and a Glock in your holster.
 Jeans and a polo shirt would also be fine, although not as impressive.
 However, wear it with a business suit and you suddenly discover a world of pain and, probably, water cooler gossip.

 Although Breitling calls this model a “limited edition”, it is offered in a run of whole 500 units, so you will probably not have any problem getting one of these even after a year after the model officially goes on sale.
 Judging by my previous experience with their “limited” versions, you could even be able to buy one from an online retailer.

 UPDATE FROM FEB/27/2015: I have just checked and, well, it looks like I was wrong.
 The timepiece is completely sold out.
 You still can find a number of these items on sites like eBay and other auctions in pretty mint, almost unworn conditions at a fairly reasonable price, but new old stock items are no longer available.